 Skip to contents

-This function reads the contents of a text file and either prints the specified range of rows that match a given regular expression pattern or prints the code lines within R code chunks.
+This function reads the contents of a text file and either prints the specified range of rows that match a given regular expression pattern, prints the code lines within R code chunks, or extracts the YAML header.
 If start is a negative number, it prints the last abs(start) lines, ignoring missing lines at the end of the file.
+If start is 0, it prints the entire file.

 Usage